tcmacdonald/intro-to-javascript/data/class-three.md

 ## Why use jQuery?

 * The most popular JavaScript library
+* Used by nearly 20 million websites
-* jQuery empowers you to "write less, do more."
+* jQuery lets you "write less, do more."
 * Great documentation and tutorials
-* Used by nearly 20 million websites
+* Lots of Plugins

 ---